pranshuchaurasia/pranshuchaurasia/ReadMe.md

 # 💫 About Me:
 As a data scientist, I'm curious about the world through data.
 I love figuring out complicated issues.
 Working with cross-functional teams has helped me build a data-driven mentality and data science and big data abilities.
 I want to apply my skills to real-world situations and turn difficult business needs into actionable insights.
 Data discovery excites me.
 I'm good at collaborating and developing relationships.

 I am eager to contribute to cutting-edge projects in the field of data science and machine learning, constantly expanding my knowledge and staying up to date with the latest advancements.
-Together, let's unravel the power of data and make a meaningful impact in the world."
+Together, let's unravel the power of data and make a meaningful impact in the world.

 ## 🌐 Socials: